DeepLabCut/napari-deeplabcut/README.md

 - `V`, to toggle visibility of the selected layer.
 - `backspace` to delete a point.
 - Check the box "display text" to show the label names on the canvas.
-- To move to another folder, be sure to save (Ctrl+S), then delete the layers, and re-drag/drop the next folder.
+- To move to another folder, be sure to save (`Ctrl+S`), then delete the layers, and re-drag/drop the next folder.
 - One can jump to a specific image by double-clicking and editing the current frame number (located to the right of the slider).
+- Selected points can be copied with `Ctrl+C`, and pasted onto other images with `Ctrl+V`.

 ### Save Layers